The Conjunction

 Conjunctions are essential for constructing coherent and well-structured sentences.

-Conjunctions can be broadly categorized into several types based on their functions and roles within a sentence.
+Conjunctions can be broadly categorised into several types based on their functions and roles within a sentence.

 Here are the primary types of conjunctions: